 Would you like to feel like an artist too and be able create a fabric portrait of someone you love?

-Check out my workshop Facial Expressions which starts September 19, 2022
+Check out my workshop Facial Expressions which is open on an ongoing basis for registration.

 There are lots of great bonuses included: